8 Array Formulas

 Open the file.

-Convert the data range to a table with tab Insert > Table and specify tblPersonnel as the name of the table.
+Convert the data range to a table using the Insert tab > Table, and name the table tblPersonnel.

 Personneltable.xlsx